pan-roy/pan-roy.github.io/_posts/2024-03-26-retrieval-intro.md

 ![API details](assets/data_retrieval8.png)
 *API details*

-After populating the variables above and running the script (via PowerShell etc.), it will direct you to a login page for end-user authorization.
-Login to your Xero account to obtain access.
+After populating the variables above and running the script (via PowerShell etc.), you will be directed to a login page for end-user authorization.
+Login with your Xero account to obtain access.

 ![authorization](assets/data_retrieval9.png)
 *Authorization*